 - There are also other compilers available and the one I normally use is MikroC Pro For PIC.

 - You should have a look at this list of Top 3 PIC C Compilers.

 - We write code in PIC Compilers and then compile it.
-After compilation a hex file is generated which we upload in PIC Microcontroller.
+After compilation, a hex file is generated which we upload in PIC Microcontroller using a programmer/burner.

 - PIC16F877a has one serial port in it which is used for data communication.

-- In below figure, I have mentioned the Serial Pins of PIC16F877a.
+- In the below figure, I have mentioned the Serial Pins of PIC16F877a.

 - AS you can see in the above figure that: